 BookDragon About the Blogger

 Terry Hong is the former Media Arts Consultant for the Smithsonian Asian Pacific American Center.
 She served as the project director of the 2003 Smithsonian Korean American Centennial Commemoration and created the Korean American Centennial Commemoration Curriculum Guide.
 She ‘retired’ from the APA Center in June 2010, and remains the resident BookDragon.
-She’s currently a member of APAC’s Advisory Board.
+She’s a former inaugural member of APAC’s Advisory Board.

 She co-authored two books, Eastern Standard Time: A Guide to Asian Influence on American Culture from Astro Boy to Zen Buddhism with Jeff Yang and Dina Gan, and What Do I Read Next?
 Multicultural Edition with Rafaela G. Castro, Edith Maureen Fisher, and David Williams.
 Chapter credits include Notable Asian Americans edited by Helen Zia and Susan B. Gall; The Asian American Almanac edited by Irene Natividad and Susan B. Gall; The Columbia Companion to American History on Film: How Introduction to Ethnic Studies: A Reader edited by Philip Q. Yang; and Active Reading Skills edited by Kathleen McWhorter.